 Toronto is an ideal environment for nutrition research.
 It is home to the largest research and development (R&D) hub in Canada and the second largest food cluster in North America.

 To use nutrition research, education and leadership as a key driver for enhancing the health, wellness and prosperity of individuals and populations.

-To become the preeminent institute in North America improving health through research, teaching, and leadership in human nutrition from genes to populations.
+To become the most distinguished institute in North America by improving health through research, teaching, and leadership in human nutrition from genes to populations.